Man on Fire (1987 film): Creasy

 I loved doing that part, and I thought that the film itself wound up being really good.
 I felt good about it.
 I felt good about my performance, I felt good about everything.
 And just in terms of comfort and luxury and fun, it was probably the best location I’d ever been on in my life.
 You know, six weeks at the Villa D’Este on Lake Como, and then a couple of months in Rome.
 It had a great producer — Arnon Milchan—and Élie Chouraqui, the director — I felt like his take on that character and that story was right on.

+Other adaptations

+Another film adaptation of Quinnell's novel, also called Man on Fire, was produced in the United States and released in 2004.
+The film was also produced by Arnon Milchan and directed by Tony Scott (who had originally been slated to direct the 1987 film), with Denzel Washington as Creasy and Dakota Fanning as his charge (renamed 'Pita Ramos').
+The adaptation notably shifts the story's location from Naples to Mexico City.
+Compared to his critical response to the 1987 film, A.J.
+Quinnell praised the 2004 film.

+Two other adaptations of Man on Fire have been produced in India, both released in 2005: